MitchForest/finlitgg/backend/README.md

 # Backend (Convex)

-Backend for finlit.gg using Convex.
+Backend for Guap using Convex.

 ## Structure